hiram-labs/startup-in-a-box/project_docs/gcloud/README.md

 ### Add GKE cluster

-**_Add a 2 node basic cluster to project_**
+**_Setups an e2-small machine type cluster_**

 - Cd to shell folder _ref scripts section above_
-- Add an argument to command below to specify cluster name, defaults to `production-unit`
+- Add an argument at `position 1` to command below to specify cluster name, defaults to `general`
+- Add an argument at `position 2` to command below to specify number of nodes, defaults to `1`

 ```
-./cluster.sh <optional cluster name>
+./cluster.sh <optional cluster name> <optional number of nodes>
 ```

 ---